E-Library How To

 Creating an Account

-3. Bookmark the Mango Languages URL in your web browser and sign in from this page whenever you want to access the library's subscription to Mango Languages.
+6. Start learning the language that you chose with the previous step, and bookmark the Mango Languages URL in your web browser and sign in from this page whenever you want to access the library's subscription to Mango Languages.

 How to Use Mango Languages